-52 Homesteading Skills in One Year: Project #16 and #17: Making homemade dish soap and dirt cheap detergent
+52 Homesteading Skills in One Year: Project #16 and #17: Making homemade dish soap and cheap DIY laundry detergent

 My life is embarrassing.